-- God's Divine will for walking in unity in our personal lives - God's Divine will for unity in our ministries and church family. - God's Divine will for unity in our Community, City, Region, State, and Country.
+- God's Divine will for Kingdom Activation in the home - God's Divine will for Kingdom Activation in the local church - God's Divine will for Kingdom Activation in our Community, City, Region, State, and Country.

-This fast is a consecration to connect with the will of God and activate our faith to walk in unity and fully embody our Kingdom mandate.
+This fast is a consecration to connect with the will of God and activate our faith to walk in our Divine Kingdom mandate.